bearsunday/bearsunday.github.io/manuals/1.0/en/hypermedia-api.md

 }
 ```

-Publish the folder of Json Schema to the web.
+Publish the folder of JSON Schema to the web

 ```
 ln -s var/json_schema public/schemas
 ```

-API Documents are automatically generated using Docblock comments and Json Shcema.
+API documents are automatically generated using Docblock comments and JSON Schema.
 The page class has its own renderer and is not affected by `$context`, it serves a document (`text/html`) for people.
 Since it is not affected by `$context`, you can install either` App` or `Page`.

 If CURIEs is installed at the root, the API itself can be used even for raw JSON which is not hypermedia.
 Documents generated in real time always accurately reflect property information and validation constraints.